-Picture yourself lounging on the teak deck of a 90-foot wooden yacht surrounded by breathless vistas, azure seas with an indigo sky above.
+Picture yourself lounging on the teak deck of a 90-foot wooden yacht surrounded by breathless vistas, and azure seas with an indigo sky above.
 Imagine watching a glorious crimson sunset and then the canopy of stars as it slowly appears overhead.

 Dream of the relaxation as a smiling crewman brings you a frosty drink and serves you delectable Turkish dishes created by your personal chef.
 See yourself standing next to the captain as he steers the craft into a silent bay, once an ancient port.
-Each day presents a new discovery!
+Each day presents a discovery!

-Far Horizons proudly presents a 15-day trip along the Mediterranean coast of Türkiye that includes eight days onboard a traditional wooden gulet, or motor-sailer.
+Far Horizons proudly presents a 15-day trip along the Mediterranean coast of Türkiye that includes eight days onboard a traditional wooden gulet, or motor sailer.
 Today, as in antiquity, the ancient cities along the Turkish Carian and Lycian coasts are most accessible to the outside world from the sea.

 This part of the Turkish coastline is so lush, verdant, and bountiful in natural beauty and history that it takes your breath away.
 Won’t you join only eight others for what is truly a trip of a lifetime?